|

 he has learned.
 He says I will burn in hell since his religion is right.
 I'm not sure if I

-You are not going to hell.
+should change to Orthodox Catholic or still believe in what I was taught. - Kim Dear Kim: You are not going to hell.
 You are a believer in Jesus Christ!
 As for the Catholic Church, the present Roman

 Catholic Church is the historical and apostolic church founded by Jesus and His apostles.
 The so-called orthodox Catholic